gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ### credentials (optional)

 The credentials object is mainly required for CI/CD based deployments and it needs to contain the required parameters to authenticate at your target system.
-We strongly encourage to not add the credentials directly but use references to environment variables e.g. `env:MY_VARIABLE` here.
+It is only possible to use references to environment variables e.g. `env:MY_VARIABLE` here, plain username and password are not supported.

-For local usage, we recommand to not use the credentials object at all.
+For local usage, we recommend to not use the credentials object at all.
 As result, the deployment task will utilize the operating systems secure storage maintain credentials.

 #### username